t-edson/P65Pas/README.md

 It includes a complete IDE/debugger/simulator to facilitate the development.

-The PicpPas compiler includes advanced optimization options so the code obtained is generally more compact than the obtained with other compilers.
+The P65Pas compiler includes optimization options so the code obtained is generally compact.

 ## Installation